 Thinkers’ Corner features theoretical essays on everything from politics to the paranormal, science to religion, crime to love, offering a different way of thinking best described as Rational Holism.
+Scroll down for essay.

 Democracy is the best political system but has yet to be understood.
 Born out of individual empowerment, it can only thrive in an ideology which shares this value.
 Hence, democracy is actually the political arm of capitalism, and can only work in a capitalist system.